 Mediterranean Spinach and Feta Casserole

-Even if a trip to Greece isn’t in the cards this year, you’re still in luck!
-This Mediterranean Spinach and Feta Casserole makes it easy to enjoy all the delicious flavors of Greece from your own kitchen, no passport required.
+Even if a getaway to Greece isn’t in the cards this year, you’re still in luck!
+This Mediterranean Spinach and Feta Casserole makes it easy to enjoy the delicious flavors of Greece from your own kitchen, no passport required.

 This recipe brings together simple, wholesome ingredients in the most satisfying way.
 Tender rice, sautéed veggies, creamy feta, and fresh herbs bake into a dish that’s both nourishing and undeniably delicious.